lbguilherme/rethinkdb-lite/README.md

 ## Third use case: RethinkDB server

-That local database from the second use case can also be run as a multi user full database, listening for RethinkDB driver connections and serving an Web UI for administration.
-It can receive connection from any other driver from https://rethinkdb.com/docs/install-drivers/.
+That local database from the second use case can also be run as a full multi user database, listening for RethinkDB driver connections and serving an Web UI for administration.
+It can receive connection from any official or non-official RethinkDB driver from https://rethinkdb.com/docs/install-drivers/.

 ```cr
 require "rethinkdb-lite/src/server/*"